venketeshswamy/ExcelLatex/README.md

 - **Equation Catalog**: Pre-built library of common calculus, linear algebra, statistics, and physics equations.

 ## Getting Started
+1. Download the **installaddin.bat** file and run it
+2. Open Excel and Click on Addin
+3. Under Developer Addin you will find the addin

+## Deleting the add-in
-1. You can simply download the Excel Manifest File and upload it into your addons
+1. Use the **uninstalladdin.bat** file and run it
+2. Restart Excel
 ## Disclaimer
-This is AI generated and tested - So needs your real world feedbacks to make it better and enhance the features and accessibility
+This is AI generated and tested - So needs your real world feedbacks to make it better and enhance the features and accessibility.
+Open source documents are given- Feel free to take them and edit them.